 Do you have exceptional writing skills and the inclination?
 Then establishing a blog that showcases your budding expertise and insights into your future career can be a great tool for your job-search, building your career network, and adding to your resume.

+Another common way to gather job experience while school is to become a freelancer.
 If you have mastered a skill or possess a valuable skill then you can supplement your income and acquire valuable experience by freelancing your services to organizations that desire them.
 Freelancing can also give you some great work examples to add to your portfolio, while also improving and growing your network of contacts.

 Maybe you cannot find an appropriate paid position, a targeted volunteer opportunity or independent study can count toward your work experience.
 For instance, in a small town with few employment opportunities, your surest bet may be to find means to show those qualities that employers seek such as punctuality, organizational capabilities, honesty, and so on.